How to Stop Pumping at Night and Maintain Your Milk Supply While Transitioning Away from Night Feedings

 By: Kelly Murray, Pediatric Sleep Consultant & Creator of The Murray Method

-Yes, you can still breastfeed while sleep training.
+Yes, you can breastfeed while sleep training.

 Step 1